sands-lab/flower_dcml_algorithms/README.md

 - Check all the algorithms implemented so far for correctness;
 - Correct FedGKT;
 - Try to reproduce some results;
-- Next implement: FedKD, HeteroFL/FjORD, FedRolex, Federated Dropout, FedRecon;
+- Next implement: FedKD, HeteroFL/FjORD, FedRolex, Federated Dropout;
 - Run experiment on testbed.